pgiri/asyncoro/README.rst

   <https://en.wikipedia.org/wiki/In-memory_processing>`_, data streaming,
   real-time (live) analytics and cloud computing are supported as well,

+* Monitoring and restarting of (local or remote) coroutines, for fault detection and fault-tolerance,

 * Hot-swapping of coroutine functions, for dynamic system reconfiguration,

-* Thread pools with asynchronous task completions, for executing (external) synchronous tasks, e.g., reading standard input.
+* Thread pools with asynchronous task completions, for executing (external) synchronous tasks, such as reading standard input.

 Dependencies
 ------------